RobertTalbert/discretecs/MTH 325 Learning Objectives.md

 ### 9.4: Connectivity

+__Objective for 9.4 and 9.5: Identify paths and circuits within directed and undirected graphs, especially Euler and Hamilton paths/circuits.__

 + Find paths and circuits inside both directed and undirected graphs.
 + Determine if an undirected graph is connected, and find the connected components of a disconnected graph.
 + Determine if a directed graph is strongly connected or weakly connected.